bootstrap-vue/bootstrap-vue/docs/components/dropdown/README.md

 which would otherwise prevent a tap anywhere outside of the dropdown from triggering the code that closes the dropdown.
 Once the dropdown is closed, these additional empty `mouseover` handlers are removed.

+Dropdown menus use `Popper.js` for positioning.
+The `popper.js` library is included in the dist files.

+## Component Reference